Sunny-Agrawal/UnrealNeuralNetPlayground/README.txt

-Repo for ML and Neural Net excercises.
+Repo for ML (just neural nets for now) experiments.